odan/session/README.md

 ## Slim Flash integration

-Although this component already comes with its own Flash message implementation, you can still integrate other components.
+Although this component already comes with its own Flash message implementation, you can still integrate other flash components.

 The [slim/flash](https://github.com/slimphp/Slim-Flash) may be useful integration package to add flash massages to your application.